 Meatless Marvels: All-Veggie Dinners

-This one might be tough for the kiddos and true carnivores to wrap their heads around, but it’s a great way to get a quick, colorful, and phytonutrient-rich dinner on the table.
-Make a hearty, rich stew of eggplant, tomatoes, zucchini, yellow or butternut squash thickened with tomato paste that’s sauteed with plenty of olive oil for 20 minutes on the stove, and serve over cauliflower rice.
-Roast a rainbow of vegetables doused with avocado oil, salt, dried herbs, and any spices you like for 25 minutes, and eat straight off the sheet pan.
+This one might be tough for the kiddos and true carnivores to wrap their heads around, but it’s a great way to get a quick, colorful, and plant-based dinner on the table.
+Make a hearty, rich stew of eggplant, tomatoes, zucchini, yellow or butternut squash thickened with tomato paste that’s sautéed with olive oil for 20 minutes on the stove, and serve over cauliflower rice.
+Roast a rainbow of vegetables drizzled with avocado oil, salt, dried herbs, and any spices you like for 25 minutes, and eat straight off the sheet pan.
 Season cauliflower steaks liberally with a dry rub and grill for 8–10 minutes per side; serve with marinated olives, lightly toasted nuts, and a few wedges of aged cheese.